Partial function: Function spaces

 because any partial function can be extended to a function by any fixed value $c$ not contained in $Y,$ so that the codomain is $Y \cup \{ c \},$ an operation which is injective (unique and invertible by restriction).

 Discussion and examples

 The first diagram at the top of the article represents a partial function that is not a function since the element 1 in the left-hand set is not associated with anything in the right-hand set.
 Whereas, the second diagram represents a function since every element on the left-hand set is associated with exactly one element in the right hand set.

 Natural logarithm

-Consider the natural logarithm function mapping the real numbers to themselves.
-The logarithm of a non-positive real is not a real number, so the natural logarithm function doesn't associate any real number in the codomain with any non-positive real number in the domain.
-Therefore, the natural logarithm function is not a function when viewed as a function from the reals to themselves, but it is a partial function.
+The natural logarithm function mapping the real numbers to themselves is a partial function, but not a (total) function, since it is undefined for non-positive real inputs.
 If the domain is restricted to only include the positive reals (that is, if the natural logarithm function is viewed as a function from the positive reals to the reals), then the natural logarithm is a function.